 In 2018, Anthony moved to Cape Town for his love of the outdoors and healthy lifestyle this incredible part of South Africa has to offer.
 Whilst completing his community service year at Groote Schuur Hospital, he gained experience working with acute trauma, surgical, ICU and orthopaedic conditions.
 Anthony has since completed a variety of courses including Dry needling, shoulder and ankle workshops and courses as well as taping courses and more to further his understanding of the body.

 In 2019, Anthony took the leap and opened AMPT.
 The vision remains to provide holistic, caring and evidence-based treatment to a range of patients ranging from young and old.
+This vision has grown into the dream of a medical center which is now situated in the Foreshore, Cape Town.

 With fitness and Health as a passion for Anthony, you can be assured to be in good hands.
 His hobbies include frequent strength and conditioning, he is an avid runner and is always looking for the next adventure.